ksch-workflows/backend/bff/README.md

 ### API access flow

 After the users went through the authentification flow, their browser will have a session cookie with an identifier for the session which contains an access token.
-Whenever the SPA makes an HTTP request to the backend, the browser automatically adds the session cookie to the request.
-The BFF uses this session cookie to lookup the access token belonging to the session and adds it to the HTTP request.
-The API request handler then reads the access token from the authorization header, just as it would do for API clients which add the authorization header on their own.
+Whenever the SPA makes an HTTP request to the backend, the browser automatically adds this session cookie to the request.
+The BFF uses this session cookie to lookup the access token belonging to the session and then adds it to the HTTP request.
+The API request handler eventually reads the access token from the authorization header, exactly as it would do for API clients which add the authorization header explicitly.

 _Diagram_: